maunope/solariUdineAutoPilot/README.md

 # Solari Udine Auto Pilot

 Arduino based Solari Udine Clock controller, suitable for alternating pulse Solari Udine Clock motors (i.e. Cifra 12).
 Controls hours and minutes, no calendar functions are provided.
+The current board design accepts a single Vcc in, either 12V or 24V, from an external power source.

 **Main features:**